 About Clean Energy Collective

-Colorado-based Clean Energy Collective (CEC) is the nation’s leading developer of community solar solutions.
+Colorado-based Clean Energy Collective (CEC) was the nation’s leading developer of community solar solutions.
 CEC pioneered the model of delivering clean power-generation through large-scale facilities that are collectively owned by participating utility customers.
-Since establishing the first community-owned solar garden in the country in 2010 near El Jebel, Colorado, CEC has built or has under development 33 community solar projects with 13 utility partners across 6 states, representing 17.8 MW of community solar capacity.
+Since establishing the first community-owned solar garden in the country in 2010 near El Jebel, Colorado, CEC has built or has under development 33 community solar projects with 13 utility partners across 6 states, representing 17.8 MW of community solar capacity (2014 data).